-Whenever a speaker plans a presentation he should build his argument around each of those 3 areas: the speaker, the speech and the audience.
+Whenever a speaker plans a presentation, he should build his argument around each of those three areas: the speaker, the speech and the audience.

-Therefore by the same token, a trainer should also learn to focus on 3 similar areas: the trainer; the training and the trainees.
+Therefore by the same token, a trainer should also learn to focus on three similar areas; the trainer; the training and the trainees.

-For a training programme to succeed the student must be able to see how all 3 elements come together: ideally from the very beginning of the day.
+For a training programme to succeed, the student must be able to see how all three elements come together: ideally from the beginning of the day.

-Under 'ethos' (the trainer) the student needs to be made aware of the trainer's experience and background.
+Under 'ethos' (the trainer), the student must know about the trainer's experience and background.

-What experiences does she have to show she understands the students' situation?
+What experiences do they have to show how they understand the students' situation?